clusterio/universal_edges/docs/Reimplementing edge transports.md

 This approach is also good because it makes it clear how much power is imported/exported in the graph.

 This approach requires a mod to provide the fuel generator (unless I can figure out how to use EEI with secondary priotity maybe).
 It is probably not worth implementing both and mods are now low friction enough that I find this acceptble.

+### Option 3: Simplify and just use a single electric energy interface

+There is one electric energy interfae on either side.
+Lets say it holds 100 MJ.
+It acts like an accumulator.
+If there is excess power, it will charge.
+It has *secondary* input priority, this means it will recharge from accumulators while also having *tertiary* output priority, preventing it from recharging accumulators but allowing it to charge other edge links.

+1. Substation is placed next to border
+2. Electric energy interface is created on both sides of border with generation 0w usage 0w
+3. generation = min(50mw, max(0, (remote - local) - 10mj))
+4. comsumption = min(50mw, max(0, (local - remote) - 10mj))

+usage_priority:
+- solar
+  - Solar panels, free power
+- lamp
+  - lamp
+- primary-output
+  - Portable fusion reactor
+- primary-input
+  - Personal shields
+  - rocket silo
+- secondary-output
+  - burner-generator
+  - steam-engine
+  - steam-turbine
+- secondary-input
+  - assemblers etc
+- tertiary
+  - accumulator

+Priority doesn't work quite right.

+- When `secondary-input` it charges from accumulators
+- When `secondary-output` it recharges accumulators

+but I want both.
+I can achieve this by either usign 2 entities, or swapping the entity at some point.

+1. Swap to output when above 50%, input when below 50%
+2. Use one entity with output and one with input, balancing them continuously in script
+   1. I think this is actually worse for performance and might mess with the graph more, so i avoid it

+This is not working, we are going back to fluids with a sense loop

+1. Balance EEI energy same as fluids
+2. Use charge sensor accumulator to see how things are going
+   1. If charge sensor < 10%, `secondary-output`
+   2. If charge sensor > 10%
+      1. If EEI < 50% `secondary-input`
+      2. If EEI > 50% `tertiary`